-By day, I am an IT project manager, and as such I normally am juggling multiple projects in various stages.
+By day, I am an IT project manager.
+This means I am normally juggling multiple projects in various stages.
+For each of these, goal tracking is key to success.
 Right now, I have three major projects going on.
 One is just starting off (planning), one is midway through the setup and delivery (execution), and the third is just wrapping up (closing).

 With multiple projects in different stages, all involving different people, t’s necessary for me to keep track of things so that I don’t lose track of any key tasks or dates.
 I have a whiteboard where I write down key tasks.
 Every day, I’ll check against my whiteboard to keep track of things that I might need to do or follow up on that day.